louismerlin/solved/src/index.md

 ### [Challenge #7](./01_7.html)

-You'll find the URL for challenge #7 on page TODO.

 ### Challenge #8

 We're not allowed to share this one, but maybe you can find a second-hand copy of the Kickstarter edition of OGN on eBay, that's what I did.